Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 • Keeping only essential apps

-• Logging out after each use
+• Log-out after each use

 Addictive behaviour is reduced when the access is slightly difficult.